Ethical fashion – reconsider your wardrobe

 Can we make ethical decisions on a budget?

-I searched for accessible brands and stores that sell sustainable, recycled, ethical, vegan and eco-conscience products that don’t break the bank.
-Brands that leave us not only looking good but also feeling good and doing good, with a clear conscience and a spring in our step.
+I have done some research into brands and stores that sell sustainable, recycled, ethical, vegan and eco-conscience products that don’t break the bank.
+I wanted to find brands that leave us not only looking good but also feeling good and doing good, with a clear conscience and a spring in our step.
 Not to mention some change in our back pocket too (if we’re lucky)!

-Hopefully, the recommendations below will make you see that it is easier than you think to make better purchasing decisions by merely changing our day to day habits.
+Hopefully, the recommendations below will make you see that it is easier than you think to make better purchasing decisions.
 These decisions will ultimately help pave the way to a better future for fashion.

 Well, it’s all in the name really.
 I stumbled across this store in East Dulwich when visiting my friend in London.
 Luckily for me, they are also online.
 However, if you can pop into the store then do – things always look better in the flesh and they have some special collections that aren’t featured on the website.
 The sole intention of this company is sourcing ethical clothing for stylish women with a conscience.
 They get their products from across the globe including, SA, Canada, Denmark, Sweden, Brazil and the UK of course.
 Each item has a symbol associated with it to help inform you of the kind of product you are buying, fair trade, organic, vegan, recycled, non-toxic, supports wildlife etc. They cover clothes, shoes, jewellery, gifts and more.